ian-andrich/aweome-open-source-project/README.md

 # Awesome Open Source Project
-An Awesome List for making hosting, growing, and ensuring the success of your open source project.
+An Awesome List for making, hosting, growing, and ensuring the success of your open source project.

 Contains tooling, and checklists related to ensuring that your open source project is successful.